dannymhmdi/game-app-golang/markdown/cloud-native-applications.md

 you dont need to worry about file storing infrastructure this service is high available means AWS itself make backup of files.

+## AWS definition:
+Cloud native is the software approach of building, deploying, and managing modern applications in cloud computing environments.
+Modern companies want to build highly scalable, flexible, and resilient applications that they can update quickly to meet customer demands.
+To do so, they use modern tools and techniques that inherently support application development on cloud infrastructure.
+These cloud-native technologies support fast and frequent changes to applications without impacting service delivery, providing adopters with an innovative, competitive advantage.

 ### Independence:
 Each part of cloudnative applications are independent to each other ,this means also you can develop , deploy and maintain them individually.